-Katje Wagner, PhD, LPC has worked for over 20 years in the fields of holistic health, counseling, and the creative arts.
+Katje Wagner, PhD, LPC has worked for over 25 years in the fields of holistic health, counseling, and the creative arts.
 Katje’s work as a licensed counselor and holistic psychotherapist builds on years of experience in Clinical, Somatic and Process-Oriented Psychology.
 Her approach to holistic psychotherapy is also shaped by her background in women’s healthcare and midwifery, yoga and bodywork, the performing arts, diversity and social justice issues.
 With this unique fusion, she brings care and sensitivity, subtle awareness and keen insight, fun and creativity to her work with individuals, couples, and groups.
 Using the body as a source of information and wisdom for whole-life growth and development, Katje helps people connect deeply with themselves, experience healing transformation, and unfurl the unique gifts and callings each person brings to this world.

 My journey in holistic health, healing and development has been life-long.
 My body became one of my first companions and teachers of the great mysteries and powers that live within us.
-I started dancing as a little girl, first in the living room with stuffed animals as my audience and the great music of the times as my accompaniment.
+I started dancing as a young girl, first in the living room with stuffed animals as my audience and the great music of the times as my accompaniment.

 Dance was my first meditation, where the world went quiet and I connected with another realm.
 That organic passion grew into years of training and eventually performing professionally as a singer and dancer.

-Yet I also had a curious mind that recognized the interconnectedness of experience – we have bodies, but are also psychological beings living amidst a complex social world that impacts who we are and how we relate to each other.
+Yet I also had a curious mind that recognized the interconnectedness of life experiences – we have bodies, but are also psychological beings living amidst a complex social world that impacts who we are and how we relate to each other.
 These different elements wove together in my undergraduate studies at Occidental College, where I earned a BA in Communications combining psychology, sociology, political science and gender studies.